Intervention 2022

 The Digital World

 Abstraction is a tool to observe and explore reality.
-The environment itself and the objects within are abstracted observations.
-I aim to create an abstracted environment that can be used to focus on specific elements of our relationship with the boundary between land and sea.
+The environment itself and the objects within are abstract observations.
+I aim to create an abstract environment to focus on specific elements of our relationship with the boundary between land and sea.
 I am exploring our relationship with the edges where the land meets the sea; looking at its scale and complexity, its ability to reconnect us with our planet.
-It is also a reminder that this thing we call `reality’ is only a subset of the complexity that surrounds us: reality is an abstraction.
+It is also a reminder that this thing we call `reality’ is only a subset of the complexity surrounding us: reality is an abstraction.